FAQs

 Plus, as a Candid Platinum and Charity Navigator 4-star nonprofit (the highest ratings available by each), you can feel confident knowing your dollars are put to good use here.

-Check out our Donate page and, if you don’t find the information you’re looking for, reach out to our Development Team via our Contact Form or by phone at 617-390-4450.
+Check out our Donate page and, if you don’t find the information you’re looking for, reach out to our Development team via our Contact Form or by phone at 617-390-4450.

 Absolutely!
 Learn about getting your business involved.
-And, feel free to reach out to our Development Team via our Contact Form or by phone at 617-390-4450.
+And, feel free to reach out to our Development team via our Contact Form or by phone at 617-390-4450.

 Spoonfuls doesn’t use volunteers to do the day-to-day work of food recovery.
 (A hallmark of our model is the use of professional staff, who are trained in food handling and safety and who develop strong, working relationships with the food retail and community partners in the region where they work.)
 However, at points throughout the year, we do look for volunteers to assist with our events – especially our Ultimate Tailgate celebration, which is our biggest fundraiser of the year, held each fall.
 And we invite participation by corporate and community groups in project-based opportunities.
-If you’re interested in volunteering, please reach out to our Development Team via our Contact Form or by phone at 617-390-4450.
+If you’re interested in volunteering, please reach out to our Development team via our Contact Form or by phone at 617-390-4450.

 Spoonfuls takes food safety as seriously as you do.
 With a ServSafe-certified food recovery team and a fleet of refrigerated vehicles for transporting food at the proper temperature, our team is committed to ensuring the food we deliver is safe for consumption.